getodk/web-forms/README.md

 Thank you for contributing!
 Follow these guidelines for smooth collaboration.

+### Translations

+Translations are managed on Transifex.
+Translators can contribute at: https://app.transifex.com/getodk/web_forms

+For developers, see [TRANSLATIONS.md](./packages/web-forms/TRANSLATIONS.md) for details on how UI strings are managed and how to add or update translations.

 ### Requirements

 - [Volta](https://volta.sh/) to ensure consistent `node` and `yarn` versions.